 With online classes, students (with the help of their parents/guardians) must make a greater effort to stay organized, create a schedule and manage their time, and work towards staying on pace with work.
 As a parent/guardian, you will need to make sure you are periodically going online to check the progress of your child.

 What are some positive changes that I might see in my child as a result of them taking online classes?

-Students have to opportunity to develop skills related to organization and time management, develop a sense of responsibility, as well as take charge of their own learning.
+Students have the opportunity to develop skills related to organization and time management, develop a sense of responsibility, as well as take charge of their own learning.

 What if my child starts an online class and discovers that this style of learning is not right for them?

-This is ok.
+This situation is okay.
 Online learning may not be for everyone.
 A student can drop an online class within the first 28 days without any negative consequences.
 The student, parents/guardians, and teacher work together to make this decision.
-Ultimately, we want to make sure that students are place in a learning environment that is right for them.
+Ultimately, we want to make sure that students are placed in a learning environment that is right for them.

+A computer is required for students enrolled in Pasco eSchool courses.
 The school district will make arrangements to provide access.
 For students taking Pasco eSchool courses while co-enrolled with another school, computers and internet access are available on the campus of local schools in our Media Centers and school labs or classrooms.
-Full time Pasco eSchool students may qualify for technology assistance if the family’s income meets the Free/Reduced Lunch program guidelines and if the family satisfies the technology hardship provisions outlined by Florida State Statute 1002.45 and HB 7197.
+Full-time Pasco eSchool students may qualify for technology assistance if the family satisfies the technology hardship provisions outlined by Florida State Statute 1002.45 and HB 7197.

 Technology Requirements for Enrollment in Pasco eSchool Courses